tpximpact/tpximpactai-chatbotui/README.md

 https://github.com/microsoft/sample-app-aoai-chatGPT

 This repo contains sample code for a simple chat webapp that integrates with Azure OpenAI.
-Note: some portions of the app use preview APIs.
+Note: some portions of the app use preview APIs

 ## Prerequisites